-Note: This summary plan description (SPD) only applies to the voluntary Vision Plus Program.
-If you're enrolled in the Chevron Medical PPO Plan, the Chevron High Deductible Health Plan, the Chevron High Deductible Health Plan Basic or the Chevron Global Choice Plan (U.S.-Payroll Expatriates), information about the basic vision coverage provided by the Vision Program is available in the Vision Program SPD posted online at hr2.chevron.com.
+If you are an eligible employee on the U.S. payroll and you're enrolled in the Chevron Medical PPO Plan, the Chevron High Deductible Health Plan, the Chevron High Deductible Health Plan Basic, or the Global Choice Plan (U.S.-Payroll Expatriates), then you are automatically enrolled in the Chevron Vision Program (hereafter referred to as the Vision Program) for basic vision coverage.
+VSP insures the vision benefits provided by the Vision Program.